stravalib/stravalib/docs/index.md

 * Making changes to account activities

-It also provides support for working with date/time/temporal attributes and quantities through the [Python units library](https://pypi.org/project/units/).
+It also provides support for working with date/time/temporal attributes and quantities through the [Python Pint library](https://pypi.org/project/Pint/).

 ## Why use stravalib?